Tadomikari/Rust-Hardware-Abstraction-Layer/README.md

   ```

 These tests will verify that the logic of configuring pins, reading and writing data, and sending/receiving messages is correct.

-[CORRECTION GPIO] (Don't hesitate to remove this part)
-Consider subdividing your project into separate modules.
-You can only use the I/O registers of port B here (and not the C port for example).
-It would be nice to have something to prevent modifying the register in an incoherent way.
-For example, if I do ``` gpio.write_pin(60, PinValue::High);```, it won't bug during the compilation, but it may generate a problem on your hardware.